Driver investigated after Spain train crash kills 80

 One local official described the aftermath of the crash as like a scene from hell, with bodies strewn next to the tracks.

-The impact was so huge one carriage flew several metres into the air and landed on the other side of a high concrete barrier.
+The impact was so huge one carriage flew several meters into the air and landed on the other side of a high concrete barrier.

 Around 94 people were injured, 35 of them, including four children, in a serious condition, the deputy head of the regional government said.